mflova/mflova-vim-config/README.md

 About the stubs automatically generated, this is done with "stubgen" (installed with mypy) and it is done to detect more types mainly coming from modules outside of my repo.
-This one is called with the flag -o $MYPYPATH to generate them where MYPY searces by default.
+This one is called with the flag -o $STUBSPATH to generate them where MYPY searces by default.
 When generating the modules, you have two main options when setting the flags: